 Primarily an interwar garden suburb, nowadays possessing remarkable ethnic diversity, situated in south-east Wembley

-Although it was sometimes called Oakington, the name does not derive from its tree cover but from ‘the farm of the sons of Toca’ and was first mentioned in 1171.
+Although it was sometimes called Oakington, this place’s name does not derive from some historic tree (unlike, for example, Noak Hill or Little Roke) but from ‘the farm of the sons of Toca’ and was first mentioned in 1171.
 The manor rivalled Wembley for economic significance in the Middle Ages and had a chapel that survived into the 18th century.
 After a brief spell as Oakington Park in the mid-19th century, the last decades of the manor’s rural existence were as Sherrin’s Farm.

 The Great Central Railway line ran across the north of the farm in 1906 and the lord of Tokyngton manor, Sir Audley Neeld, entered into an agreement with Wembley council to develop a ‘garden city’ estate of semi-detached houses in 1913.
 Work began the following year, paused during the First World War and resumed afterwards.
 The estate was the borough’s first exercise in town planning and is now a conservation area.